waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Test:** Used the ITEMFINDER.
 - **Conclusion:** Hypothesis DENIED.
 The ITEMFINDER did not respond.

-- **Current Hypothesis (Forced Blackout):** Having exhausted all other possibilities (hidden passages, battle resets, hidden interactions, hidden items, escape items/moves), the room is an intentional trap where the only escape is to 'black out' by losing a wild battle.
+- **Hypothesis (Forced Blackout - Attempt 2):** The room is an intentional trap where the only escape is to 'black out' by losing a wild battle.
-- **Test (Attempt 1 - ABORTED):** Attempted to lose to a wild Raticate but became stuck in a menu loop and ultimately won the battle.
-The hypothesis remains untested.
+- **Test:** Intentionally lost a wild battle to trigger a blackout.
-- **Test (Attempt 2):** Pace in the available area to trigger a new wild encounter.
-Intentionally allow all remaining Pokémon in the party to faint.
-Observe if this returns me to the last used Pokémon Center.
+- **Conclusion:** Hypothesis DENIED.
+Blacking out did not warp me to the last Pokémon Center.
+I respawned inside the trapped room.
+The puzzle's solution is not a forced blackout.

 # V. Tool Usage & Limitations
 - **path_planner:** This tool can only calculate paths on the *current* map.
 It cannot find routes that span across multiple maps or warp points.
 This was discovered after it failed to generate a path from the 'Cinnabar Lab Metronome Room' to the 'Cinnabar Lab Main Area'.